muratk3n/thirdwave/en/2019/04/greenammonia.md

 Haber-Bosch plant.
 The product is ammonia, made from air, water, and renewable electricity.

-The “SOC4NH3” project was recently awarded funds from the Danish Energy Agency, allowing Haldor Topsoe to demonstrate the system with its academic partners, and to deliver a feasibility study for a small industrial-scale green ammonia pilot plant, which it hopes to build by 2025.
-There are two dimensions to this technology that make it so
-important: its credibility and its efficiency.
+The SOC4NH3 project was recently awarded funds from the Danish Energy Agency, allowing Haldor Topsoe to demonstrate the system with its academic partners, and to deliver a feasibility study for a small industrial-scale green ammonia pilot plant, which it hopes to build by 2025.
+There are two dimensions to this technology that make it so important; its credibility and its efficiency.

 First, the technology owner: Haldor Topsoe is a highly respected technology development company, and it commands a global